Outback to the Great Ocean Road in Style

-Arrive in Alice Springs at any time.
-There are no planned activities during the day, so check into the hotel and explore the town.
-Please try to arrive before 6pm for an important group welcome meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
-If you arrive early enough, you'll have time to relax and wonder around the central base for the Red Centre.
+Arrive in Uluru at any time.
+There are no planned activities during the day, so check into the hotel and relax.
+Please try to arrive before 7pm for an important group welcome meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
+Please note: if you have pre-booked the Adelaide Dolphin Swim your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Dolphin Swim (Day 5 - Adelaide).
+For more information on the Extra see the Optional Activities section.

 Travel to one of Australia's oldest wine regions, the world famous Barossa Valley.
 Here we visit some wineries, enjoying lunch and wine tasting along the way.
 One of Australia's oldest wine regions, Barossa can be found in South Australia, approx. 60km northeast of the city of Adelaide.
 Founded by German settlers in the mid 1800's, wine was and is a way of life and many of the 750 grape growing families in the region has been producing wine for multiple generations.